Sand filter: Rapid pressure sand bed filter design

 Rapid pressure sand bed filters are typically operated with a feed pressure of 2 to 5 bar(a) (28 to 70 psi(a)).
 The pressure drop across a clean sand bed is usually very low.
 It builds as particulate solids are captured on the bed.
 Particulate solids are not captured uniformly with depth, more are captured higher up with bed with the concentration gradient decaying exponentially.

 This filter type will capture particles down to very small sizes, and does not have a true cut off size below which particles will always pass.
 The shape of the filter particle size-efficiency curve is a U-shape with high rates of particle capture for the smallest and largest particles with a dip in between for mid-sized particles.

 The build-up of particulate solids causes an increase in the pressure lost across the bed for a given flow rate.
 For a gravity fed bed when the pressure available is constant, the flow rate will fall.
-When the pressure loss or flow is unacceptable and the filter is not working effectively any longer, the bed is backwashed to remove the accumulated particles.
+When the pressure loss or flow is unacceptable and the filter is not working effectively any longer, the bed is remove the accumulated particles.
 For a pressurized rapid sand bed filter this occurs when the pressure drop is around 0.5 bar.
 The backwash fluid is pumped backwards through the bed until it is fluidized and has expanded by up to about 30% (the sand grains start to mix and as they rub together they drive off the particulate solids).
 The smaller particulate solids are washed away with the backwash fluid and captured usually in a settling tank.
 The fluid flow required to fluidize the bed is typically 3 to 10 m3/m2/hr but not run for long (a few minutes).
 Small amounts of sand can be lost in the backwashing process and the bed may need to be topped up periodically.